coateds/DevOpsOnWindows/UsingGitAndGitHub.md

-# Using Git and GitHub
+# Using Git and GitHub - Command line and GitHub Website
 For installation notes, see
 https://github.com/coateds/DevOpsOnWindows/blob/master/InstallationNotes.md